Dealerpriest/future-remote/README.md

 # Install
 These steps should be undertaken i a terminal (obviously).
 Make sure to have [node](https://nodejs.org/) installed (and [git](https://git-scm.com/), also obviously).
-For some of the node packages in this project you'll also need to have some compile tools installed (since these are native modules wrapped into node modules).
+For some of the node packages in this project (serialport) you'll also need to have some compile tools installed (since these are native modules wrapped into node modules).
 These tools will probably ask to be installed when running the `npm install` command below.
 If not, check out the readme for [node-serialport](https://github.com/EmergingTechnologyAdvisors/node-serialport#installation-instructions).
 If you are having problems when it compiles (saying stuff about node-gyp or python or some other stuff), read about installation/troubleshooting on node-gyp [readme](https://github.com/nodejs/node-gyp)

 **Cd to an appropriate folder where you want to installl the program.**
 ```